 About 20 to 25 million Americans get gallstones at some point in their lives.
 However, if they don’t cause symptoms, they don’t need treatment.

 Symptoms of problematic gallstones include abdominal pain, nausea, vomiting, clay-colored or light stools and bloating.
 Treatment includes medication and lifestyle changes, but the most common recommendation for symptomatic gallstones is cholecystectomy, gallbladder removal surgery.
+The medical term for inflammation of the gallbladder is cholecystitis.

 Surgeons remove more than 600,000 gallbladders each year.